Unemployment: In an equitable economy, everyone who wants to work would have a good job.

 Drivers of Inequity

-A variety of historical and contemporary factors cause Black, Native American, Latinx, and other workers of color to experience unemployment at much higher rates than White workers.
-Employer discrimination against Black workers has not improved in 25 years: among workers with the same resumes, White applicants receive 36 percent more callbacks than Black applicants and 24 percent more callbacks than Latinx people.
+A variety of historical and contemporary factors cause Black, Native American, Latinx, and other workers of color to experience unemployment at much higher rates than white workers.
+Employer discrimination against Black workers starts at the early stages of the hiring process through the duration of employment.
+A recent Pew Research Center survey found that 40 percent of Black workers reported experiencing workplace discrimination in hiring, pay, or promotions compared to only eight percent of white workers.
 In addition, racial segregation and disinvestment mean that students of color have far less access to well-resourced, high-quality schools.
 Transportation, affordable childcare and housing near job centers, and credit checks are also significant barriers to employment.
-Finally, racist policing practices and criminal legal system disproportionately incarcerate Black and Latinx men who then face employer discrimination due to their criminal records.
+Finally, racist policing practices and the criminal legal system disproportionately incarcerate Black and Latinx men who then face employer discrimination due to their criminal records.

 Strategies